janlelis/characteristics/README.md

 **true** if codepoint will never be assigned in a future standard of Unicode.

-## Todo

-- Support all non-dummy encodings that Ruby supports

 ## Also See

 - [Symbolify](https://github.com/janlelis/symbolify)

 ## MIT License

-Copyright (C) 2017-2022 Jan Lelis <https://janlelis.com>.
+Copyright (C) 2017-2024 Jan Lelis <https://janlelis.com>.
 Released under the MIT license.